 Running Brackets in Coherent UI

-Coherent UI itself and the abstraction layer between all JavaScript code of
+These scripts are Coherent UI dependencies, Coherent UI itself and the abstraction layer between all JavaScript code of Brackets and Coherent UI.

 Then we have to register our native callbacks for the asynchronous